 "Place a warm, wet washcloth over your child's forehead and the bridge of their nose.”

-"Use your thumb and forefinger to apply pressure to the sides of your child's nose."
+“Use your thumb and forefinger to apply pressure to the sides of your child's nose”

-The Correct Answer is B
+The Correct Answer is D

-A. "Place a warm, wet washcloth over your child's forehead and the bridge of their nose."
-Warm compresses may actually dilate blood vessels, which can worsen the bleeding.
-Cold compresses are preferred to help constrict vessels.
+B. "Place a warm, wet washcloth over your child's forehead and the bridge of their nose."
+Warm compresses can dilate blood vessels and worsen bleeding.
+Cold compresses are more appropriate to constrict blood vessels and reduce blood flow.

-D. “Tell your child to blow their nose gently, and then sit down and tilt their head backward."
-Tilting the head back can cause blood to drain into the throat, increasing the risk of aspiration and stomach upset.
-Leaning forward is the proper position.
+C. "Tell your child to blow their nose gently and then sit down and put their head backward."
+Blowing the nose can dislodge clots and worsen bleeding.
+Tilting the head back can cause blood to run down the throat, increasing the risk of nausea, vomiting, or aspiration.

 Nursing Test Bank